APPENDIX - Fringe Spacing Geometry Module

 8.4.4 What this implies

-The sensitivity analysis creates a tension: the highest-frequency fringes (10 MHz, \(d = 26\) m) require positional stability that may be difficult to maintain over 102 minutes, while the lowest-frequency fringes (2.6 MHz, \(d = 100\) m) are more robust.
-This could mean:
+The sensitivity analysis creates a clear geometry burden: the highest-frequency fringes (10 MHz, \(d = 26\) m) require positional stability tighter than is currently demonstrated over 102 minutes, while the lowest-frequency fringes (2.6 MHz, \(d = 100\) m) are more robust.
+The reconstruction therefore has to show one or more of the following:

 1. The effective fringe pattern is dominated by lower frequencies where positional tolerance is more forgiving.

-2. The "effective scattering centroid" is NOT the storm center but rather a feature of the ionospheric conductivity structure (e.g., the centroid of the FAC-enhanced region) that may be more stable than the storm's surface position.
+2. The "effective scattering centroid" is NOT the storm center but rather a feature of the ionospheric conductivity structure (e.g., the centroid of the FAC-enhanced region) that is more stable than the storm's surface position.

-3. Higher-frequency features require tighter geometry lock — which may explain why Phase I preconditioning (Erin stalling) is a reconstruction prerequisite.
+3. Higher-frequency features require tighter geometry lock than lower-frequency features, which is why Phase I preconditioning (Erin stalling) is carried as a reconstruction prerequisite.

-• The relationship between Erin's surface position and its "effective scattering centroid" for ionospheric re-radiation is unknown.
-This is a critical gap.
+• Measurement refinement still needed: the relationship between Erin's surface position and its "effective scattering centroid" for ionospheric re-radiation.
+This is a critical geometry burden.

-• The rate at which the fringe pattern drifts as Erin moves should be compared to the rate at which the coupling mechanism can produce irreversible damage (i.e., if damage accumulates faster than fringes drift, a slowly drifting pattern could still produce sharp boundaries via time-integrated exposure).
+• Geometry closure test: compare the rate at which the fringe pattern drifts as Erin moves to the rate at which the coupling mechanism can produce irreversible damage.
+If damage accumulates faster than fringes drift, a slowly drifting pattern could still produce sharp boundaries via time-integrated exposure.

-• Phase velocity \(v_{ph}\) uncertainty affects fringe spacing and therefore drift tolerance — if \(v_{ph} < c\) (waveguide propagation), fringes are tighter and tolerances are stricter.
+• Measurement refinement still needed: phase velocity \(v_{ph}\) uncertainty affects fringe spacing and therefore drift tolerance; if \(v_{ph} < c\) (waveguide propagation), fringes are tighter and tolerances are stricter.

 The minimal falsification protocol (§6) specifies five steps.
-This section upgrades it with the specific definitions needed for a pre-registered test, as referenced by the reconstruction document.
+This section states the specific definitions to be used in the companion spatial-analysis bundle referenced by the reconstruction document.

 8.5.1 Match metric